 Storage & Reheating Guidelines

 Refrigerator: This is a great option to make ahead for the week!
-Once cooled, leftover carrot and butternut squash soup with coconut milk can be transferred to an airtight container and stored in the fridge for up to 5 days.
+Once cooled to room temperature, leftover soup can be transferred to an airtight container and stored in the fridge for up to 5 days.

 To freeze: Transfer your fully cooled soup to a freezer-safe container or portioned out in these Souper Cubes where it can be stored for up to 3 months.